cogentcore/cogent/README.md

 * move, reshape transforms on rotated obj not correct (pink guy)

 * resize to fit content button

-* splits code import from gide, and do prefs, add to menu, etc

 * save prefs as "base" thing per inkscape